facebook/react-native-website/website/versioned_docs/version-0.63/height-and-width.md

 export default FixedDimensionsBasics;
 ```

+Setting dimensions this way is common for components whose size should always be fixed to a number of points and not calculated based on screen size.
+Note, that there is no universal mapping from points to physical units of measurement.
+This means that a component with fixed dimensions might not have the same physical size, across different devices and screen sizes.
+However, this difference is unnoticable for most use cases.

 ## Flex Dimensions

 Use `flex` in a component's style to have the component expand and shrink dynamically based on available space.
 Normally you will use `flex: 1`, which tells a component to fill all available space, shared evenly amongst other components with the same parent.
 The larger the `flex` given, the higher the ratio of space a component will take compared to its siblings.